humdrum-tools/old-website/source/index.rst

 Welcome
 ----------

-Welcome to the website for Humdrum tools for computational music analysis.
-Here you will find instructions on downloading, installing, and using the Humdrum Toolkit.
+Welcome to the homepage for Humdrum resources for computational music analysis.
+Here you will find instructions on downloading, installing, and using the Humdrum Toolkit as well as other resoures.

 We've split the site into the `Humdrum User Guide <guide>`_ (Huron, 1995), an explanation of Craig Sapp's `Humdrum Extras <humextra>`_, and a `Humdrum Cookbook <cookbook>`_.
-While the original documentation is transferred onto this website, you can view the original HTML documentation `here <Humdrum>`_.
+While the original Humdrum website is transferred to one, you can view the original HTML documentation `here <Humdrum>`_.

 What is Humdrum?
 ~~~~~~~~~~~~~~~~

-Humdrum is a set of command-line tools that facilitates musical
-analysis.
-Because it's a set of command-line tools, it's program-language
-agnostic.
-Many have employed Humdrum tools in larger scripts that
-use PERL, Ruby, Python, Bash, LISP, and C++.

 David Huron created Humdrum in the 1980s, and it has been used
 steadily for decades.
-We will be updating the site soon to include
-a list of studies and publications that have used the toolkit.
+Humdrum is a set of command-line tools that
+facilitates musical analysis, as well as a generalized syntax for
+representing sequential streams of data.
+Because it's a set of
+command-line tools, it's program-language agnostic.
+Many have
+employed Humdrum tools in larger scripts that use PERL, Ruby, Python,
+Bash, LISP, and C++.

 Documentation